 Chicken / How to cook chicken thigh

-Chicken thigh / leg is possibly the most eaten cut of chicken.
+Chicken thighs and legs are possibly the most eaten cut of chicken.

 The chicken leg or thigh is a large cut and comes with a built

 in handle.
 Usually a fairly inexpensive cut, which makes it excellent

 for cooking for parties.
 Chicken is high in protein and

 low in fat, making chicken a nearly perfect food.
 Also see the recipes down the page

 for simple marinades to make simple chicken, simply delicious.